 You, I see, are an idolater, since you write “even” in front of this person of universal adoration, and even think that the fact that Quentin compiled Ringo’s films is a sane argument in defense of Lam.

 I will answer in your style.
-Just so you know, this Tarantino of yours knows “In Progress” frame by frame.
+Just so you know, this Tarantino of yours knows “In Performance” frame by frame.
 Checkmate?
 For you, maybe yes, but for me it’s just an interesting fact.

 >Johnny To, in my opinion, is today and generally the most brilliant and original director in the whole world